Traben-0/Entity_Model_Features/FEATURES.md

 cloak does indeed refer to the player cape however does not animate currently

 ### EMF only animation variables
+This info can also be found either [here](.github/emf_animation.txt) or in the in-game config GUI

 - The `is_climbing` animation variable, true when the entity is climbing.
 - The `is_blocking` animation variable, true when the entity is blocking.